worshamweb/weather/README.md

 * Overview
   * This is a simple app that uses google places autocomplete to take an address entry and queries www.weatherapi.com to present a 7 day forecast.
-Forecast data from the API is cached by US Zip Code for 30 minutes using Rails Memory caching.
+Forecast data from the API is cached by US Zip Code for 30 minutes using Rails memory caching.
   There is a thermometer icon in the "Current Conditions" header section that indicates whether the forecast data is cached or fresh.
 A full thermometer icon means cached, a low thermometer icon means freshly updated.

+* Key Features
+  * **Google Places Autocomplete**: Smart address/location input with autocomplete suggestions
+  * **Weather API Integration**: 7-day forecast data from WeatherAPI.com
+  * **Intelligent Caching**: 30-minute cache by zip code to reduce API calls and improve performance
+  * **Cache Status Indicator**: Visual thermometer icon shows if data is cached or freshly fetched
+  * **Temperature Unit Toggle**: Switch between Fahrenheit and Celsius
+  * **Responsive Design**: Bootstrap 5.3 for mobile-friendly interface
+  * **AJAX Interface**: Seamless updates without page refreshes

+* Technical Architecture
+  * **Rails 8.0**: Latest Rails framework with modern conventions
+  * **Stimulus Controllers**: Hotwire Stimulus for JavaScript interactions
+  * **Typhoeus HTTP Client**: High-performance HTTP requests for API calls
+  * **Custom Error Handling**: Graceful handling of API failures and invalid inputs
+  * **Comprehensive Testing**: RSpec, Webmock, Capybara, and Cypress test coverage

 * Requirements